annotell/public-docs/docs-src/docs/kognic-io/working_with_inputs.md

 There are 2 ways to create inputs

-- Adding inputs to latest open batch for a project
+- Adding inputs to the latest open batch for a project
 - Adding inputs to specified batch for a project

 The following examples all use an input of type `Cameras`, however the interface applies to all input types.

-### Adding inputs to latest open batch for a project
+### Adding inputs to the latest open batch for a project

 ```python
 client.cameras.create(